Supporting Local Charities Where Children Need Help Most | Download a PDF About Bridge the Gap Project

 The Work We Support

-These examples reflect the kind of early education programs Bridge the Gap is designed to fund and scale—identified through our partnership with Trehaus Gives.
+These initiatives reflect the types of grassroots education and child wellbeing programs Bridge the Gap Project is designed to support.

 Pakistan (2025): Expanding What Works